tobyhodges/fair-research-software/episodes/00-introduction.md

 This course teaches good practises and reproducible working methods that are agnostic of a programming language (although we will use Python code as examples) and aims to provide researchers with the tools and knowledge to feel confident when writing good quality and sustainable software to support their research.
-Typically, we think of such software as being FAIR.
+Typically, we think of such software as being **FAIR**.

 ## FAIR software